elucian/bee/syntax/structure.md

 **Examples:**

+* define  --define a constant, data type or function
+* create  --will allocate memory for new variables
 * modify  --change variable value
-* write   --output to console result of expressions
+* write   --output to console result of an expressions
-* read    --accept input from console
+* read    --accept input from console into a variable

 Multiple statements on same line are separated by ";" A statement is optional terminated by ";"